sevenfifty777/DCS-Dynamic-Spawn-Template-Manager/README.md

 1. **Start simple**: Try with just 2-3 airbases first to learn how it works
 2. **Backup originals**: Keep a copy of your original `.miz` file
-3. **Test in DCS**: Always test your final mission in DCS World before sharing
+3. **Test in DCS**: Always test your final mission in DCS World
 4. **Naming matters**: Aircraft groups must end with `_DynTemp` in the Mission Editor
 5. **One aircraft type per template**: Each template should contain only one type of aircraft
+6. **One Template per aircraft per base**: multiple template can be created for same aircraft but only one assign to each airbase

 ## 📞 Need Help?